intel/llvm/sycl/doc/OptionalDeviceFeatures.md

 bundled together into the same device image if they use exactly the same set of aspects.

-For the purposes of this analysis, the set of *Used* aspects is computed by taking the union of the aspects listed in the kernel's (or device function's) `!intel_used_aspects` and `!intel_declared_aspects` sets.
+For the purposes of this analysis, the set of *UsedAspects* aspects is computed by taking the union of the aspects listed in the kernel's (or device function's) `!intel_used_aspects` and `!intel_declared_aspects` sets.
 This is consistent with the SYCL specification, which says that a kernel decorated with `[[sycl::device_has()]]` may only be submitted to a device that provides the listed aspects, regardless of whether the kernel actually uses those aspects.